emacsmirror/quick-sdcv/README.md

 The `quick-sdcv` Emacs package is a fork of `sdcv.el` version 3.4, which is available on MELPA.
 The primary differences between the two packages are as follows:

+- **Less dependencies:** Quick-sdcv does not require any external dependencies; sdcv, on the other hand, installs popup, pos-tip, and showtip.
 - **Improved Outline Minor Mode**: The `quick-sdcv` package fixes the outline minor mode for dictionary folding, enabling users to collapse all definitions for quicker navigation through dictionaries.
 - **Default Language Settings**: Various issues have been addressed, including changing the default language setting from Chinese (zh) to nil, providing a more neutral starting point.
 - **Buffer Customization**: The `quick-sdcv` package employs `display-buffer`, allowing users to customize the display of the *SDCV* buffer and control its placement through `display-buffer-alist`.
 - **Removal of bugs and Warnings**: All Emacs warnings have been eliminated and bugs fixed. (e.g., when `quick-sdcv-search-pointer` cannot locate the word under the cursor)
 - **Code Simplification**: The code has been simplified by removing unused variables and omitting features like posframe, text-to-speech using the 'say' command, the quick-sdcv-env-lang variable, and functions such as (quick-sdcv-scroll-up-one-line, quick-sdcv-scroll-down-one-line, quick-sdcv-next-line and quick-sdcv-prev-line) which are similar Emacs features.
 This simplification makes `quick-sdcv` easier to understand, maintain, and use by focusing solely on dictionary lookup functionality.
 Features like `posframe` and text-to-speech, which are not essential to core usage, are better suited as separate packages.
-- **Keybindings removal**: The default keybindings have been removed from `quick-sdcv-mode` to enhances customizability, prevents conflicts with other modes, and keeps the mode lightweight and adaptable for users’ preferences.
+- **Keybindings removal**: The default keybindings have been removed from `quick-sdcv-mode` to prevent conflicts with other modes and keeps the mode lightweight and adaptable for users’ preferences.
+- **New interactive functions**: quick-sdcv-list-dictionaries
+- **New options**: quick-sdcv-exact-search
 - **Various improvements**: Enhance bullet representation with UTF-8 characters in quick-sdcv, Implement error handling for cases when the sdcv program is not found.
-- **New interactive functions**: quick-sdcv-list-dictionaries
-- **New defcustom**: quick-sdcv-exact-search

 ## Links